jasonhamilton/hotwing-cli/tutorial.md

 ![Stock Example 3](https://raw.githubusercontent.com/jasonhamilton/hotwing-cli/master/img/tutorial_stock_3.png)

-The next parameters that need to be set are SheetingTop and SheetingBottom.
+**SheetingTop and SheetingBottom** - The next parameters that need to be set are SheetingTop and SheetingBottom.
 These define an allowance for balsa, plywood, or other types of sheeting.
 This wing will be sheeted with 1/16 inch balsa on the top and bottom, so I set these to 0.0625.
 The sheeting can be visualized in this image:

 ![Sheeting Example](https://raw.githubusercontent.com/jasonhamilton/hotwing-cli/master/img/tutorial_sheeting.png)

-## Setup the Machine
+## Machine

 ```cfg
 ...